You will be transferred to our technology partner, DTN, to complete your enrollment.

 - Year 1 = $25/acre

 Signing Incentive Payments (SIPs) of $2 per acre are available for up to 600,000 acres of existing cover crops.
 NFWF will make the annual financial payments to participating farmers with funding separate from the grant.

-- FSH will create and launch an enrollment platform, as described above, as well as a nationwide cover crop Measurement, Reporting and Verification (MRV) system.
+- FSH has created and launched an enrollment platform, through our technology partner DTN, as described above.
+This includes nationwide cover crop Measurement, Reporting and Verification (MRV) system.